 The median duration to achieve a PhD is 4.7 years; humanities show the highest duration (5.1 years) and natural sciences the shortest (4.5 years).

 These changes have led to a threefold increase in the number of obtained PhDs during the past 25 years.
-In 2017-2018, 2155 PhDs were awarded.
-Despite this increase the Flemish innovation potential is still running behind when compared to Switzerland, Sweden, Finland, Germany, the United Kingdom and Denmark, but the differences are getting smaller.
+Up to now, the highest number of awarded PhDs was observed in 2017-2018.
+In 2019-2020, the most recent year for which we have data available, 1975 PhDs were awarded.
+The Flemish innovation potential is slowly but surely catching up, but we are still running behind when compared to Germany, Denmark, the United Kingdom and Switserland.